JarateKing/CleanTF2plus/TROUBLESHOOTING.md

 steam\steamapps\common\Team Fortress 2\tf\custom\CleanTF2plus
 ```

+## Grainey textures

+> When I enable flat textures, instead of being one color they are lots of lines and grainey textures

+This is the result of resized flat textures on sv_pure -- it's the original image, except resized down from 512x512 to 1x1 (if you look closely, the 'line' effect is actually just very small textures).
+The fix for this is to not use the resized option, so that the original size is preserved with the flat textures.
+This is a tradeoff between returning to default textures in sv_pure 1 or 2, but having a much larger filesize.

 ## Broken textures

 > When I enable fullbright materials, some textures appear fully bright, some appear completely dark, and some don't render at all